Wetherby Racecourse: Course

-The steeplechase course is a little under 1 mile 4 furlongs round, with easy bends.
-Apart from a climb past the winning post and a downhill run to the back straight, the track is flat until the slightly uphill run from the last fence.
-There are nine fences, four in the home straight and five, including two open ditches, down the back straight.
+The course (both jumps and flat) is a left-handed oval roughly one mile and four furlongs in circumference and easy bends.
+Apart from a climb past the winning post and a downhill run to the back straight, the track is flat until the slightly uphill run from where the last steeplechase fence is.
+The home straight is four furlongs in length.